 - Specialty Drinks and Dining – While there are abundant free drinks and dining options available on all Disney cruises, specialty options do have extra charges.
-This includes alcoholic beverages, smoothies, specialty coffees, and bottled water, as well as premium dining choices such as the adults-only Palo or Remy restaurants, and sweets purchased at themed shops onboard, such as sundaes from Vanellope’s Sweets & Treats aboard Disney Dream or similar shops on other ships.
+This includes alcoholic beverages, smoothies, specialty coffees, and bottled water, as well as premium dining choices such as the adults-only restaurants (Palo, Remy, etc.), and sweets purchased at themed shops onboard, such as sundaes from Vanellope’s Sweets & Treats aboard Disney Dream or similar shops on other ships.

 - Premium Activities – Every cruise is packed with fun from bow to stern, and many activities such as trivia contests, dance parties, group competitions, character meetings, and extravagant stage shows are all included in the cruise fare.
 Certain premium activities, however, do have extra charges.
 These include magical makeovers, wine tastings, spa treatments, personal fitness training, bingo games, and exclusive events that include personalization and commemorative gifts, such as the Royal Court Royal Tea experience.

 - Port Adventures – When guests leave the cruise ship for explorations in port, extra costs are expected.
 The guided Port Adventures are not included in the cruise fare, but can be well worth the cost as these tours have been investigated by the cruise line and are designed to help guests explore ports safely and hassle-free.
+While they’re always optional, Port Adventures on some itineraries (such as Disney’s Alaska excursions) truly enhance the trip.
 Tips to port tour guides and drivers are customary, but always at guests’ discretion.

 - Souvenirs – All souvenirs to commemorate a Disney cruise vacation are additional expenses to plan for.
 This may include photos taken by ship photographers, as well as different items purchased in shops, such as t-shirts, toys, magnets, hats, jewelry, photo frames, and much more, with many items exclusively available only onboard Disney ships.
 Similarly, souvenir items purchased in ports of call are also additional vacation budget expenses.
 Guests should also be aware that “forgotten” items can be purchased onboard – charging cables, sunscreen, batteries, hygiene products, etc. – but at very premium prices.